Emergent Manifold Separability during Reasoning in Large Language Models: Discussion

-Our layer-wise analysis reinforces this view of a dynamic workspace by specifying the flow of information across layers at the different time points.
-We observe that increases in manifold capacity originate in the middle-to-late layers (13--16) during the processing of a step, as soon as the models starts discussing a specific node.
-Crucially, the early layers only exhibit high capacity for that same node in the \textit{subsequent} tokens after the answer is generated.
-The fact that the geometric signature emerges first in the deep layers of the current token, and is only reflected in the shallow layers of the next token, confirms a causal chain where computation precedes representation.
-This supports the view of a specialization of the layers of the network \cite{elhage2021mathematical} where the early layers prepare the workspace (the residual stream) so that the later one can do the actual computation, with the residual stream making the link between all.

-\paragraph{Dynamic Manifold Management} We interpret these combined dynamics—the localized pulses, the subspace rotation, the layer specialization and the attention correlation—as a unified mechanism of \emph{Dynamic Manifold Management}.
+\paragraph{Dynamic Manifold Management} We interpret these combined dynamics, the localized pulses, the subspace rotation, the layer specialization revealed by the spatiotemporal analysis, and the strong correlation between cross-token attention and source-node capacity (\cref{sec:app_attention}), as a unified mechanism of \emph{Dynamic Manifold Management}.
 For reasoning tasks with high compositionality, the fixed dimensionality of the residual stream becomes a central constraint.
 A static representation of a complex reasoning tree would require maintaining linearly separable directions for every intermediate variable simultaneously, quickly exhausting the available spatial bandwidth.
-Instead CoT allows the model to distribute computational load across time.
+Instead, CoT allows the model to distribute computational load across time.
 It optimizes the geometry of its residual stream by expanding relevant concepts into separable manifolds \textit{only} during the moment of computation, and compressing them immediately afterward to save space and attend to the next computation without interference.
 This supports the view of the residual stream as a global workspace: the model uses the generated text to offload information, retrieving and processing it in the middle layers only when necessary.